BenSturgeon/HumanAgencyBench/README.md

 - **general_params**: Global settings such as:
   - `use_cache`: Whether to cache results between runs.
   - `refresh_cache`: Whether to ignore cache and recalculate.
-  - `problem_types`: A list of evaluation case identifiers.
+  - `dimensions`: A list of evaluation case identifiers.
 Each identifier corresponds to a prompt case.

 - **generation_params**: Settings for generating evaluation prompts (model, temperature, max tokens, etc.).
 - **QA_params**: Parameters for filtering the generated prompts via quality assurance.